 Astronomy - after a long hiatus, Wes got back into amateur astronomy, thanks to friend and co-worker Mark Alderson, who introduced Wes to the LX200 (8" f/10).

 Co-conspirators in this "conversion" were Paul Cooper and Doug McFarland, both extraordinary amateur astronomers and avid astronomy evangelists.
 If there was a public star party within fifty miles, Paul and Doug were there, generously sharing their telescopes and their expertise.
-Unfortunately, we lost Doug this year, and it's hard to describe how much he will be missed.
+Unfortunately, we lost Doug several years ago, and it's hard to describe how much he will be missed.
 Thanks, guys, for bringing me back into the fold!

 Mark has taken many excellent images with his LX200, and Wes and Mark purchased a Meade Pictor 216XT to explore autoguiding and ccd imaging.
 This started a trek that has led to many interesting places, including visits to Kitt Peak to participate in their excellent Advanced Observing Program.

 Wes particularly enjoys participating in public outreach programs; he frequently sets up observing sessions for anyone interested in looking at the sky for pretty much anyone who will stand still, including schools, churches, and scout groups.
 Daytime sessions observing the Sun in h-alpha (which allows viewers to see surface features and solar prominences) are particularly well-received.
 Evening sessions typically include a tour of key stars and prominent constellations naked-eye, followed by a smorgasbord of whatever's up: the Moon, planets, comets, deep-sky objects - the sky's the limit!
 (Ouch - my apologies)